Gender Dysphoria, Gender Identity Disorder and Informed Consent

-A mother, concerned for some time about her young son's effeminate manner, lack of male playmates, and interest in Barbie dolls, finally decides to ask the pediatrician if these are signs of a potential problem.
+A mother, concerned for some time about her young son's preference for female friendships, lack of male playmates,identification with the feminine such as an interest in Barbie dolls, finally decides to ask the pediatrician if these are signs of a potential problem.
 The pediatrician is reassuring and states: "This is just a phase.
 It's nothing to worry about.
 He will grow out of it."
 Unfortunately, the pediatrician is probably wrong.
-Gender identity problems, including effeminate mannerisms, cross-dressing, exclusive cross-gender play, and lack of same-sex friends should be treated as a sign that something may be very wrong.
-What's usually wrong with such a child is that due to a number of specific stressful factors the boy or girl has serious difficulties in embracing the goodness of his masculinity or her femininity.
+Gender confusion problems, including, cross-dressing, exclusive cross-gender play, awkwardness with peers or siblings of the same sex or lack of same-sex friends should be treated as a sign that something may be wrong.
+What's usually wrong with such a child is that due to a number of specific stressful factors the boy or girl has psychological conflicts that interfere with embracing the goodness of his masculinity or her femininity.

 Diagnosis of GID

 The psychological conflict of young children identifying with the opposite sex and even desiring to become what they love, that is a sex opposite their own biological sex, is described as Gender Identify Disorder in the American Psychiatric Association’s Diagnostic and Statistical Manuals, including in DSM III (1983), DSM III R, DSM IV and DSM IV R. DSM V (2015) has described children who have failed to identity with their biological as having Gender Dysphoria.
 This conflict was identified as a psychiatric disorder because of all the serious emotional, cognitive and behavioral suffering in these youth and the positive response to psychotherapy, as described by the leaders in the field Zucker and Bradley in Toronto. ( Zucker, K. & Bradley, S. (1995) Gender Identity Disorder and Psychosexual Problems in Children and Adolescents.
 New York: Guilford Publications.)